 - ✔ Not all sellers will agree to this, but having the seller pay your closing costs will save you a lot of money

 - ✔ Refinancing is a great way to save, and the VA won't let you do so unless it makes financial sense

 Ah, the VA.
 Just like any government entity, you can always find some type of waiver or exemption to get you through the gate.
-Which can cause a lot of headaches, if you don’t know about them upfront, especially dealing with any department within the Great.
+This can cause many headaches if you don’t know about them upfront, especially dealing with any department within the Great.
 Almighty.
 VA.
-There’s so much detail involved it can feel like someone took away your birthday, stole your puppy, ate your lunch out of the company refrigerator, poured salt in your wounds and then kicked you into a 20 ft. pool, knowing you can’t swim.
+There’s so much detail involved it can feel like someone took away your birthday, stole your puppy, ate your lunch out of the company refrigerator, poured salt in your wounds, and then kicked you into a 20 ft. pool, knowing you can’t swim.
 On the bright side, there’s a VA funding fee exemption.
 So, keep reading to find out what a VA funding fee exemption is.
-Because you might still feel like you’re drowning, but stand-up, you’re in the shallow end.
+Because you might still feel like you’re drowning but stand up, you’re in the shallow end.

 VA Home Loans